July / August 2020

 As temperatures begin to rise, the building is being prepared for the activation of the HVAC systems for climate control.
 Paint is going on the walls and electrical / data cabling is a main priority for the contractors.
-Furniture will begin to be installed at the end of the June.
-Soon the Graduate Center will be ready for occupancy (currently anticipated for August or September 2020).
+Furniture will begin to be installed at the end of the July.
+Soon the Graduate Center will be ready for occupancy (currently anticipated for September 2020).

 Graduate Studies has decided to delay our grand opening ceremony slated for September 2020.
 However, we are excited to welcome Graduate Students and Postdoctoral Scholars to the Center as soon as it is safe to do so.